woodentoken/lpv_273b/README.md

 # Baseline
 this work assumes the wing airfoil is a [Selig4083](http://airfoiltools.com/airfoil/details?airfoil=s4083-il) and the tail airfoil is a [NACA0006](http://airfoiltools.com/airfoil/details?airfoil=naca0006-il).

+# Structure
+- `ac` - this is the baseline struct that houses information about the aircraft.
+This structure also houses the aerodynamic parameter information such as the lift alpha slope of the chosen airfoils and tail.
+This `ac` structure is made up of two substructures:
+    - `ac.geom` - this is the geometric information about the aircraft (wing area, tail volume ratio, chord, etc.)
+    - `ac.trim` - this is the trim information which is derived from the nondimensional derivatives and the desired angle of attack

+Note that stability derivative information is currently not tracked within the `ac` struct.
+A future version will add those dimensional and nondimensional coefficients.

 # Overview
 The most important file is the `main.m` file, which unifies the other files and allows for tweaking of the underling model parameters and geometries.
 The general flow of the program is:
 - use a defined geometry to fill the `ac.geom` substructure